 Maryland’s beach scene is centered around Ocean City and Assateague Island, but those two destinations offer very different experiences.

 Ocean City is the best choice if you want hotels, restaurants, nightlife, boardwalk energy, family attractions, and a classic summer beach vacation.
-Assateague is better if you want dunes, wildlife, camping, quieter beaches, and a more natural setting.
+It is lively, practical, and easy to understand for families who want something active.

 Best Chesapeake Bay Trips in Maryland